evzone/hassio-bluepiaudio/README.md

 The host operating system (Raspbian in this case) hosts a media player server that is capable to play sounds and music to various audio outputs including the bluetooth speaker.
 1. Install the mpd server
    - `sudo apt install mpd`
-2. Edit the mpd.conf file
+2. Configure the mpd.conf file
-   - `sudo nano /etc/mpd.conf`
+   - Open the mpd.conf file for editing: `sudo nano /etc/mpd.conf`
-   - Add the following audio output
+   - Add the following audio output:
      ```
      audio_output {
           type            "alsa"